jolebowski/githubProfile/README.md

 <h1 align="center">Hi 👋, I'm Jordan Moreira</h1>
-<h3 align="center">I’m a front end developer + web designer born and raised in Meaux, France.
+<h3 align="center">I’m a front end developer born and raised in Meaux, France.
 I’m fascinated by web design and development, performance optimization and building helpful things on the web.
 I love to explore new technologies and try to solve real-life problems ✨.</h3>

-- 🔭 I’m currently working on [jolesbonspronos](https://deploy-preview-4--jolesbonspronos.netlify.app/)

-- 🌱 I’m currently learning **Swift**

 - 👨‍💻 All of my projects are available at [https://iamjomoreira.netlify.app/projects/](https://iamjomoreira.netlify.app/jotrackercovid19/)